 - 1 cup (8 oz) of Vinegar to start with per eruption…then they’ll be asking for more 🙂

-Location: an area with pea gravel
+Location: an area with pea gravel, sand, or dirt

 Start off by combining the “base ingredients.”
 Put the water inside of the plastic cup.
 Fill it about 2/3 full.
-Add the baking soda, dish soap, and washable Paint.
+Add the baking soda, dish soap, and washable paint.
 By using washable paint, you don’t have to worry about any staining on the rocks (or little fingers) that food coloring might cause.
 I tried liquid watercolor as well, but it doesn’t work nearly as well as the washable paint.